This post may contain affiliate links, please read my full disclosure policy for more details.

 – take a long piece of yarn and thread your needle

-– remove the left eye; place the needle in a hole next to the left eye hole (Pic H3)
+– remove the left eye; place the needle in a stitch next to the left eye hole (Pic H3)

-– place your needle in a second hole next to the right eye and come across the side with the needle again
+– place your needle in another stitch next to the right eye and come across the side with the needle again

 – repeat the process back and forth between the two eye holes while pulling on the yarn tightly each time you come across the side